 JUNE 25, 2014 by THE FREEMAN

-We don’t have the space to list her talents and accomplishments.
-But we can say she is FEE seminar faculty and will be speaking again at Freedom Fest this year for the second year in a row.
+We don’t have the space to list her many other talents and accomplishments.
+But we can say she is FEE seminar faculty at Freedom Fest this year for the second year in a row.
 We got to sit down with Brockwell for a brief spell among her thousand projects.

 The Freeman: Why does changing the world require artists?

 Brockwell: If you want to change the world you have to change the underlying philosophy of a culture.
 You can try to educate people with facts and figures, but unless you understand how to connect to people, and unless you can reach out and speak to what’s important to them, all the data in the world won’t do you any good.
 People connect through storytelling.
 The emotionally compelling story of one individual can be more important for social change than all of the white papers stacked on top of each other.
 People don’t relate to facts, they relate to individuals and their stories, and it’s the role of the artist to tell these stories.

 Artists throughout history have not only reflected what’s important in a culture, but they have helped define it.
 Art changes the way people think, so if you want to change the world, then help artists redefine popular culture.
 Help artists expose people to new ideas, help them captivate the world with the issues that you believe are important.
 The fact is, films and stories will reach far more people than a white paper ever could, and this is why artists are so important.
 They have this immense power at their fingertips, and we need them to help us fight for positive change.

 The Freeman: Who is Bitcoin Girl and what does she care about?